FarronF/limerick-council-meetings/meetings/2024/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2024.md

 These are the current regulations with regard to election posters.
 It is open to members of

-the Newcastle West Municipal District to voluntarily agree not to erect election posters in the--- 10
+the Newcastle West Municipal District to voluntarily agree not to erect election posters in the
+---
+10

 area in the run up to the Local Government Elections in June, however this agreement would